-De Leon said that he and the Sotto brothers did not sign a contract with the show, when they were offered to become hosts.
-Vic Sotto said that he accepted the offer and would stop, once he had money to buy a personal vehicle.
-De Leon also said that the show was supposed to be a short-term employment.
+De Leon said that he and the Sotto brothers did not sign a contract with the show when they were offered the opportunity to become hosts.
+Vic Sotto said that he accepted the offer and would stop once he had money to buy a personal vehicle.
+De Leon also said that the show was supposed to be a short-term job.
 After two years, the trio decided to stay with the show.
 The show gained top-rating status in 1980 with the segment "Mr. Macho".
-Production Specialists Inc. went bankrupt and dissolved sometime in July 1980 and the production of the show were handed over to Television and Production Exponents (TAPE), Inc. on July 7, 1981.
+Production Specialists Inc. went bankrupt and dissolved sometime in July 1980 and the production of the show was handed over to Television and Production Exponents (TAPE), Inc. on July 7, 1981.
 In 1982, Coney Reyes joined the show as the newest host.

 ABS-CBN (1989–1995)